This article series documents a journey of modifying and improving a 3D printer.

 Custom modified optical endstop board

-Quick warning: the optical sensor on the SensorSwitchBoard modules has a reduced width and profile compared to those of other common phototransistor sensors, making those boards and sensors not fit in the same narrow screw mount.
+Quick warning: the optical sensor on the SensorSwitchBoard modules has a reduced outer sensor tower width and -profile compared to those of other common phototransistor sensors, making those boards and sensors not fit in the same narrow screw mount.
 This can be fixed carefully with a dremel, but requires special attention and care against shorted or broken sensors.

 Suboptimal Fan Sizes and Cooling Design